(scroll down for answers about resident relocation plan)

 3. When will I have to relocate?

-We don’t expect any relocation to happen until at least 2019 and perhaps later.
+We don’t expect any relocation to happen until at least late 2022 and perhaps later.
 Depending what phase of the project your unit is in, it could be many years before you are required to move.

 4. What type of relocation choices will be available?